Dick Howser: Playing career

-A native of Miami, Florida, Howser grew up in West Palm Beach, Florida; graduated from Palm Beach High School; and attended college at Florida State University.
+A native of Miami, Florida, Howser grew up in West Palm Beach, Florida; graduated from Palm Beach High School; and attended Florida State University.
 He was a member of the Sigma Nu fraternity.
 At Florida State, he received honors twice as an All-American shortstop and set a school record with a batting average of .422 in 1956.
 He signed with the Kansas City Athletics on June 13, 1958.
 He hit .280, stole 37 bases, scored 108 runs, and led American League shortstops in putouts and errors in his rookie season.
 For this he was selected to the 1961 All-Star team, and was named The Sporting News rookie of the year.

 As his stats declined in the following two years, his only other season as a regular was with the Cleveland Indians in 1964.
 His major league career spanned eight seasons with three clubs – Kansas City Athletics, Cleveland Indians, and New York Yankees.

 Tommy John played with Howser in Cleveland.
 He described the shortstop as "an aggressive, sparkplug type who'd lead both on and off the field...you could tell even then that Dick would make a fine manager."

 Managerial career

-Immediately following his playing career, he was the third base coach with the Yankees for ten seasons (1969–78).
+Immediately following his playing career, he was the third base coach with the Yankees for ten seasons (1969–1978).
 He then spent one year (1979) as head baseball coach at his alma mater, Florida State.

 As a manager at the major league level, Howser never finished lower than second place during his seven-year managerial career.